wnameless/json-base/README.md

 json-base
 =============
-A set of Java interfaces which defines JSON data and decouples JSON implementations such as Jackson, Gson and minimal-json...
+A set of Java interfaces which decouples JSON implementations such as Jackson, Gson and minimal-json...

 ## Purpose
-To avoid json conversion between different JSON libararies in any JSON cosuming method by accepting a general JSON data inteface which wraps all kind of common JSON libararies.
+To avoid JSON conversion between different JSON libararies(Jackson, Gson...) in any JSON cosuming Java method by creating generic JSON data intefaces which cover the common JSON data behavior.

 ## Maven Repo
 ```xml